shopware/release-notes/src/index.md

 Depending on the feedback the community gives us during the RC phase, it might be prolonged.

+If you are an extension developer or use your private extension in a cloud shop, major releases could bring the need to update your code.
+These major releases in the cloud happen at the same time as the on-premise major release, to make things easier for you.

 ### Minor releases

 Minor releases can be installed seamlessly without requiring modifications to extensions.
 These updates encompass all changes implemented in Shopware Cloud since the last minor release for **self-hosted**.